Custom domains

 A | @ | 159.223.204.176 | 3600 |

-Validating your custom domain
+Validate your domain

 Note that DNS records can sometimes take a few minutes to propagate.
 You can check your DNS record propagation with DNS Checker